oVirt/ovirt-site/source/node/testing.html.md

 The tests need to be carried out on VMs and real hardware.
 The necessary steps involved to run the tests (select and prepare a host, run the test, tear it down) are not part of Jenkins and are carried out by [igor](https://gitorious.org/ovirt/igord).

+The page [How to write Igor tests for Node] covers how to write Igor tests for Node.

 ##### Workflow

 *   Jenkins builds an ISO